-- The following section provides a summary of the consenting process which Hornsea Three will follow, as 2.6.1.1 required by the Planning Act 2008.

-- 2.6.1.2 The consenting process for Hornsea Three is summarised with reference to the following:
+- 2.6.1.1 The following section provides a summary of the consenting process which Hornsea Three will follow, as required by the Planning Act 2008. - 2.6.1.2 The consenting process for Hornsea Three is summarised with reference to the following: - Planning legislation and infrastructure planning regulations under which the DCO application will be submitted; - Overview of the DCO application process; - LIA; - Report to Inform Appropriate Assessment; and - Other consents and licences.

-- submitted;

-- Overview of the DCO application process;

-- The maximum design scenario approach;

-- EIA:

-- Habitat Regulations Assessment (HRA); and

-- Other consents and licences.